projectcontour/contour/design/gateway-apis-implementation.md

 ## High-Level Design

-### Service APIs implementation surface area
+### Gateway API implementation surface area

-Contour's support for the Service APIs will include support for the HTTPRoute and TLSRoute objects only, not any other type of Route - this includes no TCPRoute or UDPRoute support.
+Contour's support for the Gateway API will include support for the HTTPRoute and TLSRoute objects only, not any other type of Route - this includes no TCPRoute or UDPRoute support.
 Contour is a layer 7 ingress controller, and the layer 4 load balancing implies by TCPRoute and UDPRoute is out of scope for this tool (that is, `projectcontour/contour`).
-Project Contour (the organisation) may investigate a Service-APIs based layer 4 solution in the future, but that effort will not be in `projectcontour/contour`.
+Project Contour (the organisation) may investigate a Gateway API based layer 4 solution in the future, but that effort will not be in `projectcontour/contour`.

 ### Contour Gateway model

 Contour considers a Gateway to describe a single Envoy deployment, deployed and managed by something outside of itself.
 Contour expects to be supplied with the full name (name and namespace) of a single Gateway, which it will watch and update the status of.
 This will be a configuration file parameter.
-When a Gateway is not supplied, Contour will not do Service-APIs processing, or in other words, the existing `--experimental-service-apis` flag will be obsoleted and removed).
+When a Gateway is not supplied, Contour will not do Gateway API processing, or in other words, the existing `--experimental-service-apis` flag will be obsoleted and removed).
 Inside Contour will merge Listeners within its Gateway.
 (See the detailed design for the exact rules Contour will use for this.)

 ### Interrelated watches

-The Service APIs are a set of interrelated Kubernetes objects, where a change in one object can mean that the scope of objects Contour is interested in will change.
+The Gateway API is a set of interrelated Kubernetes objects, where a change in one object can mean that the scope of objects Contour is interested in will change.
 Because of this, Contour will watch all events associated with its named Gateway, HTTPRoute, TLSRoute, and BackendPolicy objects, and filter the objects it takes action on internally, rather than using a filtered watch (as those are costly to set up and tear down).

 Contour does not watch a GatewayClass, as its deployment model expects a Contour to be part of the implementation for a *particular* Gateway.

-### Combining Service APIs with other configuration
+### Combining Gateway API with other configuration

 When it calculates the Envoy configuration using the DAG, Contour layers different types of configuration in order.
 So, currently, Ingress is overwritten by HTTPProxy, so if an Ingress and a HTTPProxy specify the exact same route, the HTTPProxy will win.

-Once we have the Service-APIs available as well, we have to choose the order.
+Once we have the Gateway API available as well, we have to choose the order.
-In this design, I suggest having the order be Ingress is overwritten by HTTPProxy, is overwritten by the service-apis.
+In this design, I suggest having the order be Ingress is overwritten by HTTPProxy, is overwritten by the Gateway API.
-I could see reversing HTTPProxy and the Service APIs here, but I think this acknowledges that the Service APIs are really an evolution of the ideas in HTTPProxy, and will probably end up being the community standard.
+I could see reversing HTTPProxy and the Gateway API here, but I think this acknowledges that the Gateway API are really an evolution of the ideas in HTTPProxy, and will probably end up being the community standard.

 ### Status management

-Each object in the Service APIs set has its own status definition.
+Each object in the Gateway API set has its own status definition.
 In general, Contour will update the status of any object that comes into scope with its details, ensuring that the `observedGeneration` field is set correctly.
 When objects fall out of scope, any status set by Contour will not be removed.
 It's expected that things that check the status will also check the `observedGeneration` to check if the status information is up-to-date with the current object generation.